- Academic Affairs

 Investigators who are new to the University of Maryland Baltimore (UMB) and/or have never submitted a proposal for a sponsored project (fellowship, grant, or contract).
 For additional details, review the relevant procedure or web page, or contact your Sponsored Programs Administration (SPA) team.

-- UMB uses Kuali Coeus for proposal development and internal routing.
-Investigators need “UMB Principal Investigator” roles in Kuali Coeus.
-See Kuali Coeus User Accessprocedure.
+- UMB uses Kuali Research for proposal development and internal routing.
+Investigators need “UMB Principal Investigator” roles in Kuali Research.
+See Kuali Research User Access procedure.

-- As a general rule, investigators work with their department administrator(s) to develop proposal budgets, gather proposal documents, and enter data and attachments in Kuali Coeus.
-Investigators prepare the proposal narratives (such as the project description or scope of work) and may enter information and attachments in Kuali Coeus.
+- As a general rule, investigators work with their department administrator(s) to develop proposal budgets, gather proposal documents, and enter data and attachments in Kuali Research.
+Investigators prepare the proposal narratives (such as the project description or scope of work) and may enter information and attachments in Kuali Research.

 - For information about including a subrecipient in a proposal, see Include Subrecipients in a Proposal Budget procedure.

-- To apply for, or to be included as a co-investigator on National Institutes of Health (NIH) grants, investigators need an NIH eCommons User Id (see procedure) that is affiliated with UMB.
-To apply for National Science Foundation grants, investigators need access to NSF Fastlane (see procedure).
+- To apply for, or to be included as a co-investigator on National Institutes of Health (NIH) grants, investigators need an NIH eCommons User Id that is affiliated with UMB.
+To apply for National Science Foundation grants, investigators need access to NSF Fastlane.

 - To apply for, or to be included as a co-investigator on National Institutes of Health (NIH) grant proposals or proposals to other Public Health Service agencies and offices, investigators must complete Financial Conflict of Interest training.
 The online training module is available through the Office of Accountability and Compliance website.
 See Comply with Financial Conflict of Interest Policy (PHS) procedure.